EchoXen Review: Does It Work? 90-Day Results

 If you’d asked me at Week 2, I’d have said “Hell no.” Now?
 I’m grudgingly reordering—but only the 3-bottle pack (because I’m cheap).
 EchoXen wasn’t a cure, but it was a solid foot soldier in my tinnitus war.

-- Embrace the weird: Ice packs, jaw stretches, brown noise—if it’s harmless, try it.
+• Embrace the weird: If it’s harmless, try it.

-So here I am: Still have tinnitus, but it’s lost its power to ruin my days.
+Still have tinnitus, but it’s lost its power to ruin my days.
 And honestly?
-For someone who’d tried everything, that’s a win worth two bitter drops a day.
+That’s a win worth two bitter drops a day.

 Let’s be real—no supplement alone can fix tinnitus.
 It’s like trying to put out a forest fire with a water pistol.

 But pair EchoXen with some truly weird (and weirdly effective) lifestyle hacks?
 That’s where things get interesting.
-Here’s my toolkit of under-the-radar strategies, plus the nitty-gritty on how I survived 90 days of bitter herbal drops.
+Here’s my toolkit of under-the-radar strategies.

 What I Did: